Synchronized Skating Judging System

 The total of all the elements scores gives the Technical Score.

-- Choreography/Composition:An intentional, developed and/or original arrangement of all types of movements, transitions and Elements according to the principles of proportion, unity, space, pattern, structure and phrasing.
+Composition: the intentional, developed and/or original arrangement of the repertoire of all types of movements into a meaningful whole according to the principles of proportion, unity, space, pattern, and musical structure.
+In evaluating the Composition, the following must be considered:

 The Total Segment Score is obtained from the Technical Score plus the Presentation Score, after having subtracted any deduction (for example 1.0 for a fall of one person).